tomasz-grobelny/AACS/README.md

 * any graphical Linux application (using GStreamer's ximagesrc plugin)

 # Status
-Currently AAServer cannot do much.
-But it can do the following:
+Currently AACS can do the following:
-* it can switch to AOA (Android Open Accessory) mode,
-* it can authenticate to AA headunit using certificates,
+* it can act as proxy for Android Auto traffic,
-* it can open video channel and display something on headunit,
+* stream any content to the headunit,
 * ...stay tuned for more.